 Scheduling The Defense of Dissertation Proposal is scheduled with the Graduate Council upon request by the dissertation advisor.
 It may be held fall, spring, or summer.
-Most students will complete GHED 903 Research IV in their second year and must defend their proposal no later than the end of the following semester.
+Most students will complete GHED 903 Research IV in their second year.
+The expectation is that they will defend their proposal by the end of the following semester.

-Proposal The Dissertation Proposal consists of a committee-approved draft of chapters 1-3 of a traditional or action-research dissertation.
+Proposal The Dissertation Proposal consists of a committee-approved draft of chapters 1-3 of the dissertation.
 The student will make a presentation and oral defense of the proposal before the Graduate Council to last no more than one hour.
 The written proposal will be made available to the Graduate Council one week prior to the defense.
 The proposal may, but is not required to include the dissertation preliminary pages (signature page, acknowledgements, table of contents, etc.).
 It should include a reference section and follow APA format guidelines.
 However, a formal APA format review is not required.